Dnhatsave/dicegame/README.md

 # TODO

-* Signup and Signing in using Facebook
+* Signup and Signing using Facebook
 * Store the Maximum palyer score and set on score history;
 * create a raking score for each game player;